georgeslabreche/opssat-orbitai/README.md

-# opssat-orbitai
+# OPS-SAT OrbitAI
-The OrbitAI app for the OPS-SAT spacecraft.
+The OrbitAI experiment for the OPS-SAT spacecraft.

+## Install and run
+1. Initialize and updated the Git submodules: `git submodule init && git submodule update`